This is how it started

 Steve skated in 9 provinces (11 cities.)

-In Montreal three amateur hockey players will discovered how difficult the marathon is when they joined him on the ice for 19 hours and 26 minutes in 2020.
+In Montreal three amateur hockey playing brothers Mark Scott & Sean Broady will discovered how difficult the marathon is when they joined him on the ice for 19 hours and 26 minutes in 2020.